Don’t be left scratching your head in front of the computer with a question burning inside your head.

 Courses during the week are normally for 1 hr & Weekend Soccer in most cases lasts for 90 minutes.
-After School Courses are generally based on a different coaching topic each week to help improve skills & technique followed by a small sided game.
-At Weekend Soccer it is generally about playing lots of small sided matches.
-Normally there are special deals each term where if you do 1 week day course and 1 weekend course you will receive a considerable discount.
-Please contact email@example.com for more info.
+After School Courses are generally based on a different coaching topic each week to help improve skills & technique followed by a small-sided game.
+At Weekend Soccer it is generally about playing lots of small-sided matches.
+Normally there are special deals each term where if you do a 1-week day course and 1-weekend course you will receive a considerable discount.
+Please contact firstname.lastname@example.org for more info.

 “Can I pay per session?”

 No, you must pay for the whole course.
-If you miss the start of the course you can still join at any time if places remain & after book online is closed you will also be charged pro rata rate from when joined for most of the courses.
+If you miss the start of the course you can still join at any time if places remain and will be charged a pro-rata rate from when joined for most of the courses.